The IBMAP approach for Markov networks structure learning: IBMAP landscape analysis

 The plots in Figure~\ref{fig:landscape_n6} show in the Y-axes the values of the IB-score for all the possible structures, and sort the structures in the X-axes, by its Hamming distance to the true underlying structure in the dataset (this is, from zero, to $n \choose 2$).
 Note that the scores of the structures appear in log probabilities, because they was computed as shown in Equation~(\ref{eq:independenceApproximationLogs}).
 With this layout, the structures in the left (near to zero) are those with less structural errors, and are also those expected to have a higher value of the IB-score.
 Therefore, the structures in the right are expected to have lower values of the IB-score.
 Also, indicated with a diamond, the structures found by the algorithm \ibmaphc~are shown for each case.

 The plots are ordered in the columns for increasing values of the dataset $D\in\{10,100,1000\}$, and in the rows, the different values of $\tau\in\{1,2,4,8\}$, increasing the complexity of the problem.
-From the analysis of such plots, it is observed how the landscape shapes to a decreasing curve as increasing the value $D$ (see the tendency from left to right columns).
+From the analysis of such plots, it is observed how the landscape shapes to a decreasing curve as increasing the value $D$ (see the tendency from left to right columns, and not the change in scale in the Y-axis).
 This is achieved because the precision of the statistical tests improves with increasing $D$.
 In second place, the diamond that indicates the position in the landscape of the structure learned by the \ibmaphc~algorithm, achieves always the structure with highest score value.
 It can be also observed how the error of the structure learned by \ibmaphc~is closer to zero while increasing $D$.

 A second instance of this experiment was made for a domain size $n=20$.
 In this instance, the landscape contains a total size of $2^{20 \choose 2}$.
-As it is impossible to show the IB-score for the complete landscape, we show only a subset obtained by generating randomly $k=5$ structures deferring in $m$ edges with the true structure, with $m$ from $0$ to $20 \choose 2$ in the X-axis.
+As it is impossible to show the IB-score for the complete landscape, we show only a subset obtained by generating randomly $5$ structures deferring in $m$ edges to the true structure, with $m$ from $0$ to $20 \choose 2$ in the X-axis.
 Such results are shown in Figure~\ref{fig:landscape_n20}.
 From the analysis of such plots, the same conclusions are observed.

 To conclude this appendix, it is worth noting that our results confirm the effectiveness of our structure selection strategy in maximizing the IB-score over the complete landscape.
 For that reason, we conclude that it is worth guiding our future work only in the improvement of the IB-score as a measure of $\Pr(G \mid D)$.